 Solution

-• One method for reducing the autocorrelation in the sampling chains for regression parameters is to mean centre the covariate(s); this works because it reduces any dependence between the regression intercept and slope(s).
+One method for reducing cross-correlation between regression parameters in the sampling chains is to mean centre the covariate(s); this works because it reduces any dependence between the regression intercept and slope(s).
 Do this for the current example, noting that you will need to make a correction on the estimate of the regression intercept afterwards.

 Solution